Method tool

 | Evidence assembly | Approved systems, policies, records, prior decisions, and logs. | Evidence packet, response option, or review memo with source links. | Gaps, unsupported claims, and source conflicts. | Route packet to a review queue if the route is reversible. | Invent evidence, cite stale records as current, or suppress exceptions. | Evidence owner or subject-matter reviewer. | Source list, retrieval log, gap log, and reviewer edits. | Evidence owner |

-| Decision support | Current status, constraints, prior outcomes, and scorecard metrics. | Decision brief and options with caveats. | Expand, tune, hold, or stop based on the scorecard. | No direct execution unless explicitly scoped, reversible, and logged. | Approve regulated, financial, safety, quality, or customer-facing decisions. | Authorized business, quality, legal, or operations owner. | Decision record, approval log, scorecard snapshot, and known limits. | Decision owner |
+| Decision support | Current status, constraints, prior outcomes, and private eval metrics. | Decision brief and options with caveats. | Expand, tune, hold, or stop based on the private eval record. | No direct execution unless explicitly scoped, reversible, and logged. | Approve regulated, financial, safety, quality, or customer-facing decisions. | Authorized operations, quality, legal, or program owner. | Decision record, approval log, private eval snapshot, and known limits. | Decision owner |

 Use the Control Matrix before a workflow gets real access.